stcfd/starcoin_news/content/post/starcoin_stdlib_upgrade_v5_poll_pass.md

 +++
-title = "Starcoin Move stdlib upgrade voting is end" date = "2021-06-15" summary = " "
+title = "Starcoin Move stdlib upgrade voting is end，will be executed in 24 hours" date = "2021-06-15" summary = " "
 author = "jolestar"